WDEF-TV: Construction and early years

 When the Federal Communications Commission (FCC) lifted its multi-year freeze on new television station applications in April 1952, Chattanooga was assigned two VHF television channels, 3 and 12, and several Chattanooga stations began considering filing for them.
 The FCC received applications for channel 12 from three firms.
 Southern Television, Inc., had connections to the movie theater industry.
 Chattanooga radio station WDEF, which had placed an order for television equipment in 1951, proposed a station twice as powerful as any then on the air.
 Tri-State Telecasting Corporation was a group of local residents who also offered stock in the firm to the public; among its stockholders were the owners of radio station WAGC.

 The FCC designated the three applications for hearing in April 1953.
 With the process dragging on and Chattanooga still without a local TV station, negotiations began on merging the applications, which was first reported in late November.
 The merger was made official on December 11.
 It saw Tri-State and Southern withdraw their applications in favor of buying 27.5% each of the stock in the parent company of WDEF radio and television.
 On January 20, 1954, an FCC examiner issued an initial decision favoring the combined WDEF application.
 Construction began after the commission issued the construction permit on January 28.

 WDEF-TV began broadcasting a test pattern on April 15, 1954, with program service beginning on April 25.
 It broadcast from a transmitter on Signal Mountain, with studios on the fourth floor of the Volunteer Life Building downtown.
-It was a primary affiliate of NBC, in keeping with WDEF radio, though as the only station in Chattanooga it also aired programs of CBS, ABC, and DuMont Television Network.
+It was a primary affiliate of NBC, in keeping with WDEF radio, though as the only station in Chattanooga it also aired programs from CBS, ABC, and DuMont Television Network.
 Much of the station's staff came from Nebraska, having been hired by Harold "Hap" Anderson, who had started KOLN-TV there the year before; when KOLN-TV merged with that city's KFOR-TV, much of the staff became redundant, allowing many of them to follow Anderson to Chattanooga.